 Provence and the Côte d'Azur cannot fail to enchant, with its rich natural beauty, rolling hills of lavender, forests of deep scented pine, hilltops dotted with ancient towns and dazzling beaches.

 In the south east corner of France, Provence-Alpes-Côte d'Azur stretches from the Alps down through Provence to the Côte d'Azur and Monaco on the Mediterranean and is one of the most beautiful and evocative regions in the country.
 The diversity of scenery, the wonderful flavors of the local food, the artisan markets and the agreeable Mediterranean climate, all within a couple of hours of the UK, make this a popular destination.
-Scott Dunn has a collection of luxury villas in the south of France that come complete with a chef, host and a nanny, where you can relax and enjoy everything Provençal.
-We also have a number of luxury hotels, ranging from boutique properties surrounded by olive groves, to architect designed hotels overlooking the Côte d'Azur, where we can put together an itinerary for you to sample the best that the region has to offer.
+We have a number of luxury hotels, ranging from boutique properties surrounded by olive groves, to architect designed hotels overlooking the Côte d'Azur, where we can put together an itinerary for you to sample the best that the region has to offer.

 Flop by the pool and listen to the cicadas or explore this beautiful part of France?
 It’s a dilemma!
 You would need several months to see everything the region has to offer, and whatever your preference is for a vacation, you’re sure to find it here.
 From the cosmopolitan towns on the coast to the medieval hilltop villages inland, and the striking national parks, each part offers something interesting and unique.